zeebe-io/enhancements/ZEP008-hot-backup.md

 If two backups are triggered with the same backup id, only one backup will be taken.

 The coordinator will acknowledge the request after all partitions have started taking the backup.
 The acknowledgment will be sent before the backup is completed.
-Hence it is important to have the monitor api to keep track of the backup.
+Hence, it is important to have the monitor api to keep track of the backup.

 In each partition, the backup consists of state until the backup is started.
 The backup will not contain any new data written after the request is acknowledged.